 - Undue Delay in Diagnosis or Treatment – There is no excuse for permitting a patient to experience extreme pain symptoms for days or weeks without significant medical intervention.
 For those who suffer permanent injury or death as a result of such neglect, there is help.

-Contact a Columbus injury attorney at Plymale & Dingus today for a free consultation.
+Contact a Columbus injury attorney at Plymale & Dingus today for a free initial consultation.

 With over seven decades of collective experience, we are ready to help you.